kabouzeid/Phonograph/README.md

 - [x] See whether the selected song is already in a playlist
 - [x] See whether multiple songs are already in a playlist
 - [x] Do not add songs to playlist which would become duplicates
-- [ ] Be able to remove a song which is already in a playlist from it
+- [ ] Be able to remove a song which is already in a playlist
-- [ ] Option to duplicate songs from existing playlists
+- [ ] Option to remove duplicate songs from existing playlists
 - [ ] Sync playlists (with other devices, using textfiles in Google Drive)